First baptism at the Malalo church, Hotec bush trip returning the tract grip.

 2. On the road to Vince’s house.

 3. The three children sitting in front of the Kainantu airport.
-We are trying to get a plane out of Kainantu after we had left Ponapa.
+We are trying to get a plane out of Kainantu after we had left Ponapa.- at the bottom of the photos

 5 Carrying a pig to market from the mountains.
 They’d walk about five hours with that on their backs.